Amtrak Cascades: Rolling stock

 In August 2019, the Federal Railroad Administration awarded WSDOT up to $37.5 million to purchase three new trainsets for the route, allowing the replacement of the older Talgo VI trainsets.
 The Talgo VI trainsets were withdrawn in June 2020.
 As a temporary replacement, Horizon cars are being used alongside the existing Talgo Series 8 sets, until new cars are introduced.
 The last two remaining Talgo VI trainsets were hauled to a scrapper on February 28, 2021.
 One Series VI Bistro car, No. 7304, was later acquired by the Northwest Railway Museum in 2023.

-Series VI Bistro car No. 7304 is preserved at the Northwest Railway Museum.

-Amtrak and Siemens Mobility announced a $7.3 billion national railcar order in July 2021, which includes funding for 48 new Siemens Venture coaches and 2 additional Charger locomotives for Cascades service.
-Deliveries had been expected to begin in 2024, with the cars in service by 2026 after funding was approved by Congress.
-These trainsets will be used to replace the Talgo VI trainsets retired in 2020, as well as to expand service.
-The new coaches will be used in six-coach trainsets with a capacity of 300 passengers, far more than the capacity of the Talgo trainsets, and will be able to modify trainset lengths based on expected passenger demand.
-The new coaches are expected to cost WSDOT $150 million, of which $75 million has been secured as of July 2021.
-Additional funding is expected from the federal government, as well as potentially the governments of Oregon and British Columbia.
-The eight new trainsets will use a new livery that includes imagery of Mount Rainier and Mount Hood; it is primarily green with brown and white as accent colors.